High-Performance Generation of Constrained Inputs: Design

 \subsection{Samplers and Generators}

 Users may now directly instantiate derivation trees by using our generated constructors and/or accessors.
 By construction, any type instantiation necessarily reflects a syntactically valid derivation tree in the original grammar from the type's corresponding node.
-In LBT, however, we often want to generate derivation trees, and having to write code to do so for each type is unwieldy.
+In LBT, we often want to generate derivation trees, and having to write code to do so for each type is unwieldy.
 To avoid this, we define two additional patterns, \emph{samplers} and \emph{generators}.
 By implementing their own samplers and generators, users can influence how nodes are generated without having to explicitly construct them.
 Our design ensures that they may do so with minimal performance impact.

-In our generation model, all nodes ``know'' how to generate themselves.
-Since the structure of the nodes is known in advance, node generation can be considered merely as a sequence of \emph{choices} about which form of a given node to produce.
-In our context-free grammars, there are two choices: (1) at alternations, which variant to expand, and (2) at repetitions, how many elements to produce. \emph{Samplers} (which can be as simple as a basic PRNG) inform generation as to which choices to make, and users may use the default generation strategy in combination with their custom sampler implementations to guide this process to their will.
+Since the structure of the nodes is known in advance, node generation can be considered merely as a sequence of choices about which form of a given node to produce~\cite{enumerating-cfgs}.
+In our context-free grammars, there are two choices: (1) at alternations, which variant to expand, and (2) at repetitions, how many elements to produce. \emph{Samplers} (which can be as simple as a random number generator) inform generation as to which choices to make, and users may use the default generation strategy in combination with their custom sampler implementations to guide this process to their will.
+In our generation model, each node has a pre-defined implementation for generation based on queries to the provided sampler.
 When users want to customize the generation process itself (e.g., by constructing a node directly or tampering with sampling for a particular derivation tree), they may specify custom \emph{generators}.
 When the user specifies a list of generators, each generator is queried to check if it has a custom generation pattern for the currently generated node.
 If one does, it returns the generated node; otherwise, the default strategy recurses using the sampler to determine structure and attempts to generate the subsequent nodes with the same list of generators again.
-In short: the \emph{samplers} select which choice is taken, and the \emph{generators} determine what choices are available and how that choice is applied.
+In short: the samplers select which choice is taken, and the generators determine what choices are available and how that choice is applied.
+Users may either rely on our default sampler and generator implementations, or provide their own to accomplish particular generation objectives; we provide several examples in the artifact.